Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Generalities

+If the ground state is considered $d_7=0$, the first term $\sim 1/R^6$ in (\ref{VRlarge-atom}) has a meaning of the interaction potential of two induced dipoles, the term $\sim 1/R^8$ corresponds to induced dipole-induced quadrupole interaction potential etc, see e.g. \cite{Pauling:1935} for the case of hydrogen molecule H$_2$.

-see \cite{MK:1971} and as for recent extended discussion, \cite{IK:2006}.
-Here the parameters $c_{4, \ldots}$ are related with (hyper)polarizabilities of different orders, see \cite{LL}, $\S$ 89.
-For the case of neutral dimer (in fact, for two neutral atoms at large internuclear distances) the first two coefficients are usually absent, $c_4=c_5=0$.
-It is evident that the attraction at large distances together with repulsion at small distances implies the existence of the minimum of the potential curve.
-If this minimum is situated at large distances and very shallow, this minimum is usually called the Van-der-Waals minimum.
-It was shown that for the interaction of ion and neutral atom, each of them is in its respectful ground state, the coefficient $c_5=0$ and, hence, the term $\sim \frac{1}{R^{5}}$ in (\ref{VRlarge}) is absent ~\cite{MK:1971,IK:2006}.
-The expansion (\ref{VRlarge}) remains the same functionally for both dissociation channels: $A^+ + B$ and $A + B^+$, while evidently the expansion (\ref{VRsmall}) at small distances remains simply the same for both channels.
-In many cases the known potential curves are smooth monotonous curves with slight irregularities due to level (quasi)-crossing effects at complex $R$, see e.g. \cite{MK:1971} and \cite{LL}.
+It is evident that the attraction at large distances together with repulsion at small distances implies the existence of the minimum of the potential curve for both diatomic molecular ion and molecule.
+This minimum occurs at the moment when repulsion is changed to attraction.
+If this minimum is situated at large distances and (very) shallow, such a minimum is usually called the Van-der-Waals minimum.
+It is worth noting that for the case of the molecular ion $(A + B)^+$ the expansion (\ref{VRlarge}) remains the same functionally for both dissociation channels: $A^+ + B$ and $A + B^+$, while evidently the expansion (\ref{VRsmall}) at small distances remains the same for those channels, naturally, it does not see any difference between channels.

+In many cases the known potential curves are smooth curves with slight irregularities, probably, due to effects of the level (quasi)-crossing with other excited states of the same symmetry, see for discussion e.g. \cite{MK:1971} and \cite{LL}.
 It hints to interpolate the expansions (\ref{VRsmall})-(\ref{VRlarge}) using two-point Pade approximation

-where $P_N, Q_{N+3}$ are polynomials in $R$ of degrees $N$, $(N+3)$, respectively, with $P_N(0)= Q_{N+3}(0)=1$ as it was introduced for the first time in \cite{OT:2018} for H$_2^+$ molecular ion with condition $Q_{N+3} > 0$ for $R>0$.
-Condition of positivity of denominator $Q_{N+3}(R)$ in (\ref{Pade}) (implying the absence of real positive roots) leads to constraints on its coefficients, not for any $N$ it can be fulfilled.
-This formula seems applicable for {\it any} single-positively charged diatomic molecular ion, for both hetero- and homo-nuclear dimers.
-Similar formula can be constructed for the case of neutral dimers $(A + B)$ with dissociation channel $A + B$,
+where $P_N, Q_{N+3}$ are polynomials in $R$ of degrees $N$, $(N+3)$, respectively, with normalization $P_N(0)= Q_{N+3}(0)=1$, as it was introduced for the first time in \cite{OT:2018} for H$_2^+$ molecular ion, with condition $Q_{N+3} > 0$ for $R>0$.
+The condition of positivity of denominator $Q_{N+3}(R)$ in (\ref{Pade}) (implying the absence of real positive roots) leads to constraints on its coefficients, not for any $N$ this condition can be fulfilled.
+This formula seems applicable for {\it any} singly-positively-charged diatomic molecular ion, for both hetero- and homo-nuclear diatomics.
+Similar formula can be constructed for the case of neutral diatomics $(A + B)$ with dissociation channel $A + B$ as interpolation of the expansions (\ref{VRsmall})-(\ref{VRlarge-atom}),